hove-io/NavitiaComponent/README.md

 - NavitiaComponent 3.x.x compatible with modern frameworks like Symfony5.4, with old firm name CanalTP

-- NavitiaComponent 4.x.x compatible with modern frameworks like Symfony5.4, with updated firm name Hove
+- NavitiaComponent 3.1.x compatible with modern frameworks like Symfony5.4, with present firm name Hove